Hazelfire/thesis/index.md

  - Counterexamples
  - Performance

-We considered all these issues beside performance to be within the scope of our living review.
+All these issues beside performance are within the scope of our living review.
+Although creating a living review for ITP performance that automatically updates is technically feasible, we determined that this was not a usability problem of interest in comparison to the large amount of effort and money (setting up a list of standard activities, setting up of standardised hardware, running programs in test harnesses) required to include performance the review's scope.

 The following sections describes the methodology in detail.
 First, we discuss the choice of Interactive Theorem Provers included within the review in [@sec:chosing_itps].
 Then, we discuss the methodology used in evaluating the scope of the library in [@sec:scope_of_library_meth].
 Then, we discuss the methodology for evaluating support for counterexample generators in [@sec:counterexample_meth].
 Finally, we discuss the methodology for evaluating support for math notation in [@sec:math_notation_meth].

-## Choosing Interactive Theorem Provers to cover {#sec:chosing_itps}
+### Choosing Interactive Theorem Provers to Cover {#sec:chosing_itps}
 In this section, we discuss the choice of which ITPs to cover as part of the living review.